What is Corporate Giving?

 Benefits of Double the Donation Matching

-Whether you’re searching for ways to maximize your matching gift revenue or secure more volunteer grants, automating your process is an investment worth considering.
-Benefits of using Double the Donation Matching include:
+Whether you’re searching for ways to maximize your matching gift revenue or secure more volunteer grants, you can benefit from investing in tools like the Double the Donation Matching and Volunteering modules to streamline every step of these processes.

 - More matching gift revenue opportunities.
-Double the Donation Matching automatically collects matching gift eligibility from donors in multiple ways, which means more donors will learn about their eligibility and successfully submit a match request.
+Double the Donation Matching automatically analyzes the information supporters provide in their donation forms to assess their matching gift eligibility.
+This means more donors will learn if they qualify for a matching gift and go on to submit a match request.

 - More time for top opportunities.
-Rather than spending time on smaller-value matching gifts, Double the Donation Matching will automate this process and flag the highest-value opportunities, all so your team can personalize the follow-ups to the most valuable match-eligible donations.
+Rather than spending time on smaller-value matching gifts, Double the Donation Matching automates this process and flags the highest-value opportunities so your team can personalize communication for valuable match-eligible donations.

-Double the Donation Matching can help streamline your identification process and marketing outreach, as well as track the matching gift process through to completion.
-Leverage several metrics, such as email open rates and click-through rates, so you can track how your matching gift revenue is performing.
+Double the Donation’s Matching and Volunteering modules streamline your corporate giving identification process and marketing outreach while also tracking the matching gift process through to completion for each donor.
 Additionally, you can customize your email outreach using your organization’s branding and email domain, which means your donors will know the outreach came from you.

 Additional Corporate Giving Resources